lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Transferring EDHOC and OSCORE over CoAP

-A method for combining EDHOC and OSCORE protocols in two round-trips is specified in {{draft-ietf-core-oscore-edhoc}}.
+A method for combining EDHOC and OSCORE protocols in two round-trips is specified in {{I-D.ietf-core-oscore-edhoc}}.

 When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC error messages sent as CoAP responses MUST be error responses, i.e., they MUST specify a CoAP error response code.
 In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC key material).